muggloaf/indicode/README.md

 # INDICODE - Hindi/Marathi to English Transliteration

-A sophisticated web application that transliterates Hindi and Marathi text to English with high accuracy, maintaining phonetic precision through advanced linguistic algorithms and machine learning techniques.
+A sophisticated web application that transliterates Hindi and Marathi text to English with high accuracy, maintaining phonetic precision through advanced linguistic algorithms, exhaustive phonetic mapping and user feedbacks.

 ## 🌟 Features